JFiggz/trailhead-capstone-app/README.md

 # trailhead

+## Accessing Application

+The app is deployed and can be accessed by visiting: [https://trailhead-capstone.herokuapp.com/](https://trailhead-capstone.herokuapp.com/)

 ## Overview

 trailhead is a single page application that aims to be a users "one stop shop" dashboard for planning out a day hike.